Pranay-thakrey/Namaste-React/README.md

 # Package-lock.json
 - It keep tracks of all the exact versions of packages.
-* It checkes the SHA file in the local machine and the file that is ddployed on production.
+* It checkes the SHA file in the local machine and the file that is deployed on production.

 # Bundler
 - Bundler is a dependency.